 into English courses.
 Students transferring to College of San Mateo with credit in

-in college English can use their transcripts to assist with placement, bypassing the
+college English can use their transcripts to assist with placement.
+Students who feel

 The English Program